narfdotpl/narf.pl/content/cv.md

 Hi, my name is Maciej.
 I'm an experienced software creator focused on iOS and Swift, interested in game development.
 Before iOS I used to make web apps in Python, Django, and CoffeeScript.

 My current career goal is to work on user-facing applications at a product company, preferably remotely.
-I want to affect project decisions and be able to refine and polish the apps I co-create.
+I want to affect project decisions and be able to refine and polish the software I co-create.

 I like Vim, Test-Driven Development, small commits, one letter shell aliases, and Oxford comma.
 I'm a heavy Git and GitHub user (I have almost 70 aliases and scripts in my [git config](https://github.com/narfdotpl/dotfiles/blob/master/home/.config/git/config)).
 Also, I used to have an Octocat on my car: <http://flic.kr/p/9ymNrs>.
 (I've since sold the car and bought a motorcycle.
 No eight-armed cephalopods on that one, yet.)